-The graduate Rehabilitation Counseling Program at The University of Memphis has been awarded a grant from The Rehabilitation Services Administration intended to fund the tuition, fees, and stipends for master's students each year of the next five years.
+The graduate Vocational Rehabilitation Counseling Program has been awarded a grant from the Rehabilitation Services Administration intended to fund the tuition, fees, and stipends for master's students each year of the next five years.
 The intent of the grant is to increase the number of rehabilitation counselors prepared to work in vocational rehabilitation settings.
 Rehabilitation counselors are counselors with a specialty in working with individuals that have a disability and their families.

 - National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR)

 - National Rehabilitation Counseling Association